DanieSimonlLowe/SENG301-ASS4/uc-seng301-cardbattler-asg4-student/ANSWERS.md

 #### What is its goal in the code?

-So that malitple types of AI player can be made so that games agistnt diffrent AI players can be played.
+-so that matiple types of AI's can exist each with diffrent behavours.

-#### Name of UML Class diagram attached
+-so that the diffrent AI's all have to follow the same rules which is defined in the game.

+#### strategy.png

 @startuml